 1. Visit www.experian.com/business-credit-reports and enter the name and state of the company you would like a business credit report for.
 There is no charge for the search.
-We will match your request with the 18 million companies in our database and provide you with a list of the best results.
+We will match your request with more than 27 million companies in our database and provide you with a list of the best results.

 2. Select the type of business credit report you would like from the search results.

-3. Become a Experian registered user by filling out the registration form and selecting a password.
+3. Become an Experian registered user by filling out the registration form and selecting a password.
 Once you register, you will need only your name and password when buying future reports.

 4. Read and agree to our conditions of sale.

 5. Submit your order and instantly access the business credit report that you requested!
 Your credit card will be validated and charged for the report(s) purchased.
 You will receive confirmation of your purchase and the business credit report(s) in seconds.

 The Experian Small Business website is available 24-7 during which time you may visit your My Account center and view your existing orders.
 However, purchase of new reports may not be available at times due to system maintenance.

 Searching is free!
 You only pay when you decide to purchase a report.

 Absolutely!
 This is always a good idea and it is a good first step toward securing a good credit standing.
 Many lending institutions pay very close attention to payment behavior trends of a business when determining the interest rate and borrowing power for business loans.